Custom software

 Every client gets a founder, not a ticket queue.
 The same person who scopes the work designs it, builds it, ships it, and answers the phone when something needs a change.
 That's the whole point of a one-person studio.

-HoursI answer in hours, not days.
+<24hI answer in hours, not days.

-Skin in itIf I don't deliver something that works, you don't pay.
+$0retainers.
+If I don't deliver something that works, you don't pay.

 The honest answers

-Quick answers to the questions I get most — for the full list, see the custom software FAQ.
+Quick answers to the questions I get most.
+For the full list, see the custom software FAQ.

 What is custom software, and when does it make sense over off-the-shelf?

-Custom software is an application built specifically for your business — your dashboards, internal tools, reporting, and business logic — instead of forcing your operation into someone else's template.
+Custom software is an application built specifically for your business: your dashboards, internal tools, reporting, and business logic, instead of forcing your operation into someone else's template.
 It makes sense the moment off-the-shelf SaaS stops fitting: you're paying for features you don't use, exporting to spreadsheets to do the real work, or running your business in the margins of a tool that wasn't built for it.
 When the gap between how you actually work and what the software allows starts costing you real time, custom is worth it.

 How is this different from paying for a SaaS subscription?